-How Do You Transfer SEPA Mandates to Another Provider?
+How do you transfer SEPA mandates to another provider?

 Timing of process

-Transferring mandates under the SEPA Direct Debit scheme will be instant, but it is only performed with a new collection.
+Unlike under the UK Direct Debit scheme, transferring mandates under the SEPA Direct Debit scheme will be instant but is only performed with a new collection.

 Transferring SEPA Direct Debits to GoCardless